Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Experiments

 \section{Experiments}

 We conduct numerical experiments to evaluate the effects of the proposed method on synthetic QUBO instances and MKP instances.
-We first introduce problem instances, then explain experimental setup.
-The effects on (i) degradation of Ising machine performance via minor embedding, (ii) improvement of embeddability of large-sized problems, and (iii) performance improvement on practical problems are examined respectively.
+We first introduce problem instances.
+Then, the effects on (i) degradation of Ising machine performance via minor-embedding, (ii) improvement of embeddability of large-sized problems, and (iii) performance improvement on practical problems are examined.

+We use Amplify Annealing Engine (AE)~\cite{amplify} as an Ising machine with an execution time of 1 second.
+For minor-embedding search, we use the minorminer algorithm~\cite{cai2014practical} with some enhancements~\mbox{\cite{zbinden2020embedding}}.
+See Appendix~\ref{app:experiment_setup} for details on the computational setup.